 The State Treasurer’s Office promotes a culture that is a fast-paced environment that supports high performance, exceptional work product, accountability and collaboration.

+Position requires critical thinking, research skills, detailed documentation and the ability to effectively communicate with the general public including representatives of companies that remit unclaimed property.
 Excellent written and verbal skills are required.
 Ability to plan and organize work activities and prioritize task completion according to established schedules and goals.
 Ability to multi-task and simultaneously navigate multiple on-line computer systems.
 Proficient in Microsoft Office products and adaptable to learning other proprietary computer systems.
 Ability to establish and maintain effective working relationships.